withplum/EmojiBottomSheetDialog/README.md

 ### Publishing
 The project uses [gradle-maven-publish-plugin](https://github.com/vanniktech/gradle-maven-publish-plugin) to publish artifacts to maven central.

-To upload archives use the command:
+To upload archives use the command (after having put the appropriate credentials in gradle properties or env variables):

 ```
-./gradlew clean build emojiBottomSheetDialog:uploadArchives --no-daemon --no-parallel
+./gradlew clean build emojiBottomSheetDialog:publish --no-daemon --no-parallel
 ```